serverscom/SCVMReliableMigration/docs/Move-SCVirtualMachineReliably.md

 # Move-SCVirtualMachineReliably

 ## SYNOPSIS
 This is a main function in the module.
-Use it to migrate virtual machines without hassle.
+Use it to migrate SCVMM-managed Hyper-V virtual machines hassle free.

 ## SYNTAX